oscarotero/psr7-middlewares/README.md

 ### LanguageNegotiation

-Uses the fantastic [willdurand/Negotiation](https://github.com/willdurand/Negotiation) to detect and negotiate the client language.
+Uses [willdurand/Negotiation](https://github.com/willdurand/Negotiation) to detect and negotiate the client language.
 Store the language in the `LANGUAGE` attribute.
 You must provide an array with all available languages:

 ```php
 $dispatcher = new Relay([